habebasaad/Quinify/readme.md

 <img src="explain.gif" alt="App Demo">

 </div>
-## Project Overview
-The project presents an implementation of the Quine-McCluskey logic minimization algorithm in C/C++ language.

 ## key features of the C/C++ program
 - Reads an input of text file stating the boolean function in terms of minterms/maxterms and don't care terms.